allanverasce/allanverasce/README.md

 ### Hi there 👋

-My name is Allan Veras.
-I am a researcher in Bioinformatics, where I develop software and analyze omics data.
-I carry out my research at the Federal University of Pará, where I am a professor.
+My name is Allan Veras, and I am a professor at the Faculty of Computing (FACOMP) at the Federal University of Pará.
+My research in Bioinformatics focuses on developing software and analyzing omics data.

 <!--
 **allanverasce/allanverasce** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.